ZSH64/lan/01-interview.md

 **Interviewee:**
-In terms of how I figured out that it was working correctly, it was reachable by a web browser.
+**In terms of how I figured out that it was working correctly**, it was reachable by a web browser.
 And if the pinging of that URL returns the right IP of the new instances, it could be a valid test that it is pointing to the rights server

 **K:**
 But you said some certificates needed to be generated, so **there is a set of tasks need to be performed**  , and then you need to check if those certificates work correctly.